LucDuponcheelAtGitHub/timeHybrids/README.md

 ### Reality and Compositionality

-I tend to think of *compositionality* as an important aspect of reality.
+I think of *compositionality* as an important aspect of reality.

 *Compositionality* is about *components*.

 Components can, starting from various *atomic components* be *composed* to *composed components* in various ways.

+Compositionality comes in different flavors.

+- *functionality-like*
+- *information-like*

 ### Category Theory

-I tend to think of *category theory* as a *generic theory of mathematics*, a *theory consisting of specifications of theories of mathematics*, a *framework theory of theories of mathematics* or *template theory of theories of mathematics*, where *theories of mathematics fit into as implementations*.
+I think of *category theory* as a *generic theory of mathematics*, a *theory consisting of specifications of theories of mathematics*, a *framework theory of theories of mathematics* or *template theory of theories of mathematics*, where *theories of mathematics fit into as implementations*.